Plugily-Projects/plugily-projects.github.io/docs/buildbattle/development/developer-api.md

 ```

 :::warning
- **Warn!** You should check is arena isn't null otherwise it will throw NullPointerException
+ You should check is arena isn't null otherwise it will throw NullPointerException
 :::